cilium/cilium/Documentation/install/upgrade.rst

    :ref:`admin_upgrade`.

 #.
 Add the config option ``legacy-host-allows-world: "false"`` to the Cilium
-   ConfigMap.
+   ConfigMap under the "data" paragraph.

      .. code-block:: shell-session

-       $ kubectl edit configmap cilium-config -n kube-system (Add a new line with the above configuration)
+       $ kubectl edit configmap cilium-config -n kube-system (Add a new line with the config option above in the "data" paragraph)

 #.
 (Optional) Update the Cilium Network Policies to allow specific traffic from
    the outside world.
 For more information, see :ref:`network_policy`.